Conservatorship - Background Information

 - less restrictive arrangements will not protect the person’s money and property.

-► What powers does a conservator have?
+► What authority does a conservator have?

 The conservator is responsible for managing the protected person’s money and property and using those assets to provide their care (and for any dependent of the protected person).